 The Superior Build of Gibson Guitars

-Gibson guitars proudly stand out in the market, credit taken by their supreme construction quality featuring the use of superior solid woods.
+Gibson guitars stand out in the market, credit taken by their supreme construction quality featuring superior solid woods.
 Predominantly, Gibson features the use of mahogany, maple, and rosewood in the construction of their guitars.
 Each of these woods significantly lends to the unique tonal output.
-For instance, mahogany used in the body and neck possesses sought-after qualities in terms of warmth and resonance, whereas maple tops lend brightness and heightened sustain to the sound.
+For instance, mahogany used in the body and neck possesses sought-after qualities in warmth and resonance, whereas maple tops lend brightness and heightened sustain to the sound.
 Finally, rosewood fretboards add a layer of softness and intricacy to the tone, striking a perfect equilibrium that extrudes unmatched musical character.

 Gibson Guitar Pickups